 Commission a poem about writing poems for a living in the open air in Jackson Square.
 Eat three beignets at Café du Monde in 10 minutes.
 Go back to the poem girl and pick up the poem.
 It’s printed in green ink on an index card and marked by a little wax seal.

-Walk around the square and gaze in annoyance at the statue of Andrew Jackson on a horse.
+Walk around the square and stare in vague annoyance at the statue of Andrew Jackson on a horse.
 You’re still covered in powdered sugar from the beignets.
 It’s sunny.
 Think about something for a while.
 Return to the poem girl one last time.

 Wake up in the hotel.
 Shower.
 Throw on wrinkled clothes and look in the mirror.
 Your eyes are bloodshot.